 |born on||13 August 1899 at 03:15 (= 03:15 AM )|

-British-American filmmaker, the most famous suspense, humor and horror director of all times.
+British-American filmmaker and producer, the most famous suspense, humor and horror director of all times.
 In a prodigious career he made 54 feature films, starting with the silent genre and is dearly remembered for "The 39 Steps," "Rebecca," "Notorious," "North by Northwest," and the ageless classic, "Psycho."

 The son of a grocer and educated by Jesuits, he moved to Hollywood in 1939 and remained there the rest of his life.
 He was a shy, private outsider who lived quietly with a wife of 53 years and one daughter.
 He once confessed that he was "frightened of everything: burglars, policemen, crowd, darkness, Sundays."
 Nor was he interested in sex, saying that it is "for kids, for movies - a great bore."

 Hitchcock became a highly visible public figure through interviews, movie trailers, cameo appearances in his own films, and the ten years in which he hosted the television program Alfred Hitchcock Presents.
 In 1978, film critic John Russell Taylor described Hitchcock as "the most universally recognizable person in the world", and "a straightforward middle-class Englishman who just happened to be an artistic genius".

 The master of his media died on 4/28/1980, Hollywood, CA.

 - associate relationship with Grant, Cary (born 18 January 1904).
 Notes: "North by Northwest"

 - associate relationship with Hedren, Tippi (born 19 January 1930).
 Notes: "The Birds"

 - associate relationship with Leigh, Janet (born 6 July 1927).
 Notes: "Psycho"